 - Price: Mid-range, adjusted by foam density, thickness, and local store promotions

-- Firmness: Factory-tuned, typically medium to medium-firm builds available
+- Firmness: Factory-tuned; typically medium to medium-firm

-- Durability: Solid, aided by dense foams and factory control over build quality
+- Durability: Solid, helped by dense foams

-- Trial Period: 365-day comfort guarantee with in-store exchange options in many cases
+- Trial Period: 365-Day Comfort Guarantee with in-store exchange options in many cases

 Review Score